 - Knowledge regarding the basis of infection and transmission

 Infection control short courses were the first national training products developed by the Australian Industry Skills Emergency Response Sub‑Committee in response to COVID‑19.
-Released in May 2020 the four skills sets approved included:
+The five Skills Sets approved included:

 - Infection Control Skill Set for Retail